 As a result, learn and apply this rule:

-“Avoid talking about the incident that led to arrest over the jail phone.”
+“Avoid talking about incident over the jail phone.”

 Of course you’re curious.
 And sure, they may want to tell.
 But don’t ask about it until they are out.
-And don’t let them tell you or talk about it on the phone!
+And don’t let them tell you, or talk about it on the phone!
 After they are out, that will be the time to speak freely.

 Patience is even more important when the person is actually innocent.
 After all, they can and will twist words to help convict the innocent.